mithril-security/aicert/README.md

 **AICert** aims to make AI **traceable** and **transparent** by enabling **AI Vendors** to create **cryptographic proofs** relating to their models and the data they have been trained with. **End users** can then use these proofs to **verify they are using authentic models** that have not been tampered with.

-We leverage **Trusted Platform Modules (TPMs)** in order to measure models, their training data and the machines they were trained on.
+We leverage **Trusted Platform Modules (TPMs)** in order to measure models, their training data, and the machines they were trained on.
 We bind these measures into a single cryptographic proof file.

 AICert addresses some of the most urgent concerns related to **privacy, security, and compliance** surrounding AI, enabling AI vendors to: